-Spray hydrogen peroxide on items that needs cleaned safely (toys, lunch boxes, doorknobs, etc.).
+Spray hydrogen peroxide on items that need to be cleaned safely (toys, lunch boxes, doorknobs, etc.).

-Tough-to-clean baking pans can be soaked in a hydrogen peroxide and baking soda paste before scrubbing, to make cleaning easier.
+Tough-to-clean baking pans can be soaked in a paste of hydrogen peroxide and baking soda, before scrubbing, to make cleaning easier.

 Use a 50/50 solution of hydrogen peroxide and water as mouthwash to remedy bad breath.